Lake Michigan America’s Great Freshwater Coastline

 Food & Culture Highlights

-Food in Classic walking tour of Cologne USD 18 reflects regional produce and neighbourhood traditions.
+Food in Parc de Montjuïc self-guided in-app audio tour USD 18 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.